 Australia's electricity grid was originally designed to handle one-way distribution of power from large-scale generators to customers.
-In recent times, there has been an increasing adoption of Distributed Energy Resources (DER) 'plugged' into the electricity grid.
+In recent times, there has been an increasing adoption of DER, particularly solar PV and batteries, that are 'plugged' into the electricity grid resulting in electricity flowing back into the grid.
 Some parts of the Australian energy network are already experiencing periods where two-way electricity flows occur within and between the distribution network and the transmission system.

 This bi-directional electricity flow creates challenges for energy networks, whilst also providing opportunity to Australian energy consumers to generate and contribute electricity to the energy network via their DER investment, participate in the energy market, and access new and value-adding energy services, rewards and incentives.

 Increasing penetration of DER can also adversely affect distribution network system providers (DNSPs) and AEMO’s ability to sustain a secure and reliable energy supply.

 The DER Program Markets and Frameworks workstream was established to address the wholistic market and technical integration of DER into the energy system.

 Currently AEMO’s markets and frameworks workstream is involved in supporting the Energy Security Board (ESB)’s Post-2025 Market Design process.
 There are a two main streams of work in this process; DER integration, and the Two-Sided Market that will likely define the future market arrangements including participation arrangements and a framework for the co-ordination and optimisation of DER.

 In addition, the DER program markets and frameworks workstream is working to ensure DER is incorporated into the future market design.
 More information of the ESB Post 2025 process can be found here